unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 metrics, we can see that insurance benefit payments tend to follow a yearly pattern.
 The payments tend to peak at the very beginning of the year in January, and generally fall throughout the rest of the year.
 This makes sense because for a state with harsh winters like Iowa, these services can tend to slow down in the winter months, leading to companies laying off a portion of their workforce, with these affected employees collecting unemployment insurance payments.
-This particular dataset however only goes back to 2010, so we cannot tell from it whether or not there is a correlation between it and the gross number of employees in the state and the total statewide employee compensation.
-Let us navigate to a different dataset showing unemployment benefits to see if there is a correlation or not.
+This particular dataset however only goes back to 2010, so we cannot tell from it whether or not there is any kind of relation between it and the gross number of employees in the state and the total statewide employee compensation.
+Let's check out a different dataset showing unemployment benefits to see if there is a relation or not.

-Let us navigate to **Unemployment insurance claims and payments (statewide - monthly)** with the entity **jpje-kkb9**.
+Navigate to **Unemployment insurance claims and payments (statewide - monthly)** with the entity **jpje-kkb9**.
 Below is an image showing the output of this graph.

 ![Figure 12](Images/Figure12.png)